meltano/meltano/docs/src/_guide/existing-dbt-project.md

 ### Add dbt Transformer

-Add your adapter specific dbt variant (e.g. dbt-postgres) that can be found on [MeltanoHub](https://hub.meltano.com/transformers/).
+Add your adapter-specific dbt variant (e.g. dbt-postgres) that can be found on [MeltanoHub](https://hub.meltano.com/transformers/).

 ```